Changelog

 bloom-relationships-export.csv

-file to ensure it only keeps the rows where the
+file to ensure it only keeps the rows where the ~relationship_type

-column has
+column has ORDERS

 values.